 Attackers tend to target External XML Entities since an XML parser is logically not built to check external content.
-The resolved external content can contain anything, including malicious payloads, making XXE attacks inherently dangerous.
+The resolved external content can contain anything, including malicious payloads, making XXE attacks dangerous.

 XXE attacks are orchestrated using a variety of mechanisms, including: